bermarte/duck-duck-clone/development-strategy.md

 ### HTML

-- [ ] This feature was developed in the 'ghost' section within 'index.html'
+- [ ] This feature was developed in the 'ghost' section within `index.html`

 ### CSS

-- [ ] This feature was developed in the `style.css`
+- [ ] This feature was developed in style.css`

 ---